Cyp9715/GlobalHooks/README.md

 * [Siarhei Kuchuk](https://stackoverflow.com/users/212746/siarhei-kuchuk) for his answer on [Global keyboard capture in C# application](https://stackoverflow.com/questions/604410/global-keyboard-capture-in-c-sharp-application) at **Stack Overflow**.
 I built the **foundation of the library** from the code that he provided.
 * To all the people who answered on [Global mouse event handler](https://stackoverflow.com/questions/11607133/global-mouse-event-handler) at **Stack Overflow**.
 I reused some of the codes to make the Global Mouse Hook.
 * Finally, to [Rasmus](https://stackoverflow.com/users/677004/rasmus) for his answer on [GET_WHEEL_DELTA_WPARAM macro in C#](https://stackoverflow.com/questions/9302891/get-wheel-delta-wparam-macro-in-c-sharp) at **Stack Overflow**.
 The code he provided was the basis for the `GetSignedHWORD`, `GetSignedLWORD`, `GetUnsignedHWORD` and `GetUnsignedLWORD` helper methods.

+# Cyp Write Section
+This repository has been forked for personal use.